It was set up after Megan Wright, a British woman living in Kenya, visited a project working in Mathare Valley, Nairobi.

 Often these children have lost one or both of their parents to HIV and are being brought up by relatives or neighbours.

-With help from Laurie Bidwell and other volunteers in the UK, the children’s charity ‘Tushinde’ was formed with the aim of supporting families of vulnerable children either directly or through community based projects.
+With help from Laurie Bidwell, who became the charity’s founding chair, and other volunteers in the UK, the children’s charity ‘Tushinde’ was formed with the aim of supporting families of vulnerable children either directly or through community-based projects.

 Tushinde is now well established in the Mathare and Kiambiu communities and has links with the schools, clinics and community groups in the area.
 We pride ourselves on our holistic approach to supporting children and families who would otherwise fall through the net of care available in the area.